 The secret to successful Kruger Park Safaris & Tours packing when travelling to the Kruger National Park is “less is more”.
 Pack light and you'll save yourself many headaches.
 You really do not need to go mad buying camouflaged kit and pith helmets!
 Many guests arrive better kitted out than the rangers!
 In fact, you don't even need specialist equipment - just take comfortable clothes and avoid bright colours.
-Autumnal hues are best - beiges, browns, greens etc. It can get chilly on the back of the Land Rover, so layers are good.
+Autumnal hues are best - beiges, browns, greens etc. It can get chilly on the back of the safari vehicle, so layers are good.

 Space is limited in safari vehicles and if your journey includes a charter flight, they are generally done on light aircrafts.
 The luggage limit is 20kg per person, total (hand plus checked), in soft sided bags only.
 If you are flying from Johannesburg on a Chartered Flight to Kruger or Madikwe Game Reserve, or planning a the Okavango Delta and Moremi Region or Chobe safari, this is of particular relevance.

 Johannesburg International Airport does have luggage storage facilities, which your consultant will be delighted to assist you in booking.
 Small to medium sized duffel bags or soft-sided luggage works best, as there is no room for large, hard cases.
 Bear in mind that most lodges and hotels offer a laundry service.

 The safari experience is a relaxed affair, so you can leave your expensive jewelry at home.

 • 2 pair trousers (khakis or similar) 1 casual skirt for women

 • 1 or 2 pair shorts

 • 1 “smart casual” or dressy evening attire

 • 1 or 2 short sleeved shirts or blouses